theoliver7/uzh-aml/PROBLEMSETTING.md

 ## Approach and self-contributions
 1. We start by rebuilding the proposed model from the original paper.
-2. Then we will implement the simple baseline model Graphlets
+2. Then we will implement the simple baseline model Shortest-Path Kernel
 3. The next step is to apply the following modifications and check them for possible improvements:
     1. Modify the read out function (don't use all the pooled graphs for readout)
     2. Introduce a deeper network with an eventual modification of the convolution layer such that the downsampling gets reduced.